CatchTheTornado/doctor-dok/README.md

 - 100% TypeScript, Next JS, React + Shadcn-ui tech stack.

 ## Use cases
-- **End user** - using Patient Pad as health AI cloud,
+- **End user** - using Doctor Dok as health AI cloud,
-- **Med provider** - using Patient Pad as secure framework EHR with per-patient sharing,
+- **Med provider** - using Doctor Dok as secure framework EHR with per-patient sharing,
-- **Med tech** - using Patient Pad as a framework for product development
+- **Med tech** - using Doctor Dok as a framework for product development

 ## Structured data

-Patient Pad uses standarized JSON format to which parses all input health records.
+Doctor Dok uses standarized JSON format to which parses all input health records.
 By doing so it opens a way for all exciting new features like data summarization, diagraming, data compression, taking even years long health history into AI context.
 Things that previously were very difficult or even impossible for human beings.

 ## Encrypted storage